Fostering

 CRITERIA FOR HOUSING A FOSTER FAMILY:

-Your fostered family will not yet be fully vaccinated.
-Mum will not have had any vaccinations and kittens do not begin vaccinations until 9 weeks old.
-There are also other contagious viruses and illnesses that it is possible that your fostered family or your own cats could be carrying or incubating.
+Your foster family will not yet be fully vaccinated.
+There are contagious viruses and illnesses that it is possible that your foster family or your own cats could be carrying or incubating.

 We also ask that any pets in the foster home are fully vaccinated and neutered.

-SPENDING TIME WITH AND CARING FOR YOUR FOSTERED FAMILY:
+SPENDING TIME WITH AND CARING FOR YOUR FOSTER FAMILY:

 EQUIPMENT REQUIRED:

-Freshfields will provide litter trays, cat litter, bedding, toys, bowls and food for your fostered family.
-All that we ask is for you to collect these from us (and any top ups) as we simply do not have the resources to deliver.
+We provide litter trays, cat litter, bedding, toys, bowls and food for your foster family.
+All that we ask is for you to collect these from us, and any top ups when required as we simply do not have the resources to deliver.

-More detailed and in depth advice on fostering cats and kittens along with ongoing telephone support is available for all accepted fosterers.
+More detailed and in depth advice on fostering cats and kittens along with ongoing telephone support is available for all accepted foster carers.

-If you are seriously interested in fostering cats for Freshfields Animal Rescue and are happy to undergo our standard home check, please do drop us a line at foster@freshfields.org.uk stating which rescue you wish to foster from (Liverpool or Caernarfon) or give us a call on Liverpool 0151 931 1604, Wales 01286 880808.
-Please fill in Cat Foster application form
+If you are interested in fostering cats please do contact our cattery or give us a call on Liverpool 0151 931 1604, Wales 01286 880808.
+Please also fill in Cat Foster application form

 Fostering Puppies